leifan8440/minibot-wow/API.md

 - `count = GetGameObjectCount([center | x, y, z][, range])`

-Gets the count of specific game objects.
+Gets the count of specific game objects, similar as `GetNpcCount` except that it is restricted to game objects only.

 - `gameObject = GetGameObjectWithIndex(index)`

-Gets a specific game object by its index.
+Gets a specific game object by its index in the saved memory objects from the previous call to `GetGameObjectCount`.

 - `count = GetDynamicObjectCount([center | x, y, z][, range])`

-Gets the count of specific dynamic objects.
+Gets the count of specific dynamic objects, similar as `GetNpcCount` except that it is restricted to dynamic objects only.

 - `dynamicObject = GetDynamicObjectWithIndex(index)`

-Gets a specific dynamic object by its index.
+Gets a specific dynamic object by its index in the saved memory objects from the previous call to `GetDynamicObjectCount`.

 - `count = GetAreaTriggerCount([center | x, y, z][, range])`

-Gets the count of specific area triggers.
+Gets the count of specific area triggers, similar as `GetNpcCount` except that it is restricted to area triggers only.

 - `areaTrigger = GetAreaTriggerWithIndex(index)`

-Gets a specific area trigger by its index.
+Gets a specific area trigger by its index in the saved memory objects from the previous call to `GetAreaTriggerCount`.

 [Back to Top](#custom-api)